Igalia/vapormark/README.md

 Analyzing the collected data
 ----------------------------
-Once the performance data is collected, it is time to analyze results.
-In this phase, `vapormark` transforms various logs files into the standard CSV format and produces the latency distribution graphs.
+Once the performance data is collected, it is time to analyze the results.
+In this phase, `vapormark` transforms various log files into the standard CSV format and produces the latency distribution graphs.
 Specifically, it provides the following commands.
 The generated files have a suffix of its program, `*-scinsight.*`, `*-procinsight.*`, and `*-ginsight.*`

 #### `scinsight`: analyzing `scmon` logs
 ```